stackclass/build-your-own-interpreter/template/README.md

    `src/main.rs`.
 This command compiles your Rust project, so it might be slow the first time you run it.
 Subsequent runs will be fast.
-3. Commit your changes and run `git push origin main` to submit your solution to CodeCraft.
+3. Commit your changes and run `git push origin main` to submit your solution to StackClass.
 Test output will be streamed to your terminal.